 The retirement vehicle of choice for many corporate employees is a 401(k).
 At the same time, the market risk with 401(k)s is well understood by investors.
 In addition to the market risks, there are contribution limits, taxes that are deferred until withdrawal time and there are substantial fees.
 For many, a 401(k) is not the perfect retirement solution, by itself.
 Many people want the ability to make flexible contributions and much larger contributions than 401(k)s and IRAs allow on an annual basis.
 For them, an IUL can be an excellent addition to an overall financial plan.

 The stock market is volatile and it has been known to punish short term and medium term investors.
-Once people can see retirement in their future, a growing number of them begin feeling differently about the inherent risks in the stock market.
+Once people can see retirement in their future, a growing number of them begin to feel differently about the inherent risks in the stock market.
 Principal protection becomes their main concern, rather than maximum yield.
 No doubt, yield is important but an extra 1% of yield is not worth exposing principal to additional risks.
-Retirement ready people are looking for alternative retirement options and ways to create long term wealth.

-IUL offers interesting upside and no market risk.
+What are the costs?
 Funded properly, these policies should have sufficient internal growth to handle annual cost of insurance charges and other internal fees.
-The cost of insurance expenses and fees are deducted from the cash account each year.
-Managed and funded properly, the cumulative gains should outpace annual deductions by a lot.
+The current cost of insurance expenses and fees are subject to change and they are deducted from the cash account each year.
+Managed and funded properly, the cumulative account values should outpace annual deductions by a lot.
 I have many younger IUL clients who began funding their IUL contracts with oversized premium contributions.
 They benefit in two ways.
 Overfunding creates a cushion of cash value that can be used if income takes an unexpected hit and overfunding in good years can help in smoothing out the returns.

 What is Universal Life?
 Some insight into this fascinating product is beneficial.
 In the 1970’s, the rate of return of whole life insurance was historically in the low single digits.
-When interest rates shot up to historic rates in the late 70’s and the 1980’s, EF Hutton commissioned some very clever actuaries to create a flexible, interest sensitive product to compete against whole life.
-First, there was interest sensitive whole life, but it was clunky.
-Then, Hutton’s Universal Life was born.
-Other companies followed, with some crediting more than 12% at the time.
+When interest rates shot up to historic rates in the late 70’s and the 1980’s, EF Hutton created a flexible, interest sensitive product to compete against whole life.
+Other life insurance companies followed, with some crediting more than 12% at the time.
 Sales of universal life were meteoric.
-Billions of premiums poured into these contracts, with no end in sight.
+Billions of premiums poured into these contracts.
 As an agent during this time, I can attest to the fact that there was insufficient agent education about the impact of interest rates on long term policy performance.
-Because I was creating innovative new concepts for insurance companies during that time, I was fortunate to learn from very talented actuaries.
-Most of my clients funded their policies at the policy’s guaranteed interest rate.
-But make no mistake, consumers wanted transparency into pricing, unbundled components and competitive interest rates.
-Universal life was all that and more.

-Indexed universal life (IUL) is not a “set it and forget it” type of asset.
-There are other life insurance types that are much easier to manage.
+Indexed universal life (IUL) is not a “set it and forget it” type of policy to own.
+There are other policy types that are much easier to manage.
 For those who do not wish to learn the benefits of indexing in a life insurance policy, it may not be the right policy choice.
 Every potential IUL buyer should work with a life insurance professional experienced in indexing strategies as well as representing all the providers of these policies.
 In fact, when it comes to IUL, choosing the right life insurance company is more critical than with any other policy.
 Some companies are new to IUL and others have been real innovators and pioneers over the past 20 years.
-These are things an experienced life insurance professional will handle for you.
+These are things the right life insurance professional will share with you.
+Of course, it can be more nuanced and complex than that.
+The life insurance professional and the underwriting company matter a lot in all life insurance purchases but even more so with IUL.

 In addition to death benefit and cash accumulation, some IUL contracts offer living benefits or accelerated death benefit options.
 Simply, this gives policyowners the ability to tap the face amount of the policy for health and medical purposes such as chronic or terminal events.
 Most of the good policies out there make these features available at no extra cost.
 There is no reason to consider a policy without accelerated benefits.